spinningops/serverless-contact-us-form/README.md

 ## **Prerequisites**

 Inside of the `test` directory there are two files. `index.html` and `server.js` that are used as references below.
-This guide assumes the user has experience with AWS, HTML, Javascript, and Node.2
+This guide assumes the user has experience with AWS, HTML, Javascript, and Node

 ### AWS CLI